 I swear I saw this on every potluck table when I was growing up.
 But I made this for a dinner party recently and no one, not even my husband, thought they had tasted eclair cake before!
 Then I polled my friends, SIL, BIL, and others and not one person I asked had ever had an eclair cake!

 Our oldest daughter is named Clara and immediately started calling this e-Clara cake, or even just Clara cake, which has stuck.
-It’s such an easy recipe that she can even make it by herself, which she loves.
+It's such an easy recipe that she can even make it by herself, which she loves.
+We love classic French eclairs, but this delicious no-bake cake is an even easier alternative with the same flavors!

 What is Chocolate Eclair Cake?